David Marshall is associate professor of the Practice of Christian-Muslim Relations and director of the Anglican Episcopal House of Studies at Duke...

 The theme of the fourth seminar was law and society.
 Papers were given by Richard Sudworth (Christian responses to the political challenge of Islam), Damian Howard SJ (Islam and Christianity: on “religions of law”), and Anthony O’Mahony (Contemporary Middle Eastern Christian political theology...

-This four-day course is held at Campion Hall, the Jesuit community in Oxford, and aims to help Catholics understand how their beliefs shape the world views of the Muslims they live and work with.
-Held three times so far, in it participants are encouraged to see the world through Muslim eyes, and...
+This four-day course was held at Campion Hall, the Jesuit community in Oxford, and aimed to help Catholics understand how their beliefs shape the world views of the Muslims they live and work with.
+Participants are encouraged to see the world through Muslim eyes and are taken through a...